nickblitz/torqnlp-restful-app/README.md

 ```

 These routes require a valid JWT access token in the Authorization request header using the Bearer schema.
 If the request does not contain a valid access token, an Unauthorized (401) error is thrown.

-**Generating Access Tokens**:

-An access token can be generated by making a successful call to the register (`POST /v1/auth/register`) or login (`POST /v1/auth/login`) endpoints.
-The response of these endpoints also contains refresh tokens (explained below).

-An access token is valid for 30 minutes.
-You can modify this expiration time by changing the `JWT_ACCESS_EXPIRATION_MINUTES` environment variable in the .env file.

-**Refreshing Access Tokens**:

-After the access token expires, a new access token can be generated, by making a call to the refresh token endpoint (`POST /v1/auth/refresh-tokens`) and sending along a valid refresh token in the request body.
-This call returns a new access token and a new refresh token.

-A refresh token is valid for 30 days.
-You can modify this expiration time by changing the `JWT_REFRESH_EXPIRATION_DAYS` environment variable in the .env file.

 ## Authorization